Automation Tab

 Creating a new action

-To create a new action without using the Action Wizard, click the green plus "New action" button (item B in Figure 1).
+• The second option is to create a manual action by clicking the green plus "New action" button (item B in Figure 1).
 You will be prompted for a name for the action, so enter one and click [OK].
 Next, click the green plus "Add step" button (item I in Figure 1).
 This causes the "Step Chooser" window to appear (Figure 2).
 Double-click a step in the list (item C) to add it to the action's Step list (item T in Figure 1).
 Note that it will inserted at the current selected step in the Step list.
-Some steps will open a prompt for more information, so answer the prompt and click the prompt's [OK] button to save it.
+Some steps will open a prompt for more information regarding that step (such as a window title for a window step), so answer the prompt and click the [OK] button to save it.
 When you've finished adding steps, close the Step Chooser window by clicking the Close button ("X") at the top-right of it.
-If you add a step accidentally, immediately press [Ctrl]+[Z] to undo the addition (which works even while the Step Chooser window is open).
+If you add a step accidentally, immediately press [Ctrl]+[Z] to undo the addition (which also works with the Step Chooser window open).

 Figure 2